model-driven-devops/telemetry/README.md

 - The Cisco device can talk to the Ubuntu image.
 - You are using this for testing (most security is turned off)

+Notes
+- GNMI Dial In does not seem to have support on virtual devices.

 ## Telegraf and Kafka

 You can can clone this repo or copy and paste.
 It's only a few files, so whatever is easiest.